- Our Work

 Health Infrastructure Program: Design and construct Government of Ethiopia standard health centers and regional warehouses, and renovate health centers experiencing serious infrastructure problems in facilities with high antiretroviral therapy patient loads and in areas of high HIV prevalence.

-Preventive Care: Mitigate the impact of HIV/AIDS in Ethiopia and improve the quality of life of people living with HIV (PLHIV), their families and the community through sustainable, comprehensive, and coordinated evidence-based interventions, and by providing a package of services to prevent concurrent infections in PLHIV.
+Preventive Care: Mitigate the impact of HIV/AIDS in Ethiopia and improve the quality of life of people living with HIV, their families and the community through sustainable, comprehensive, and coordinated evidence-based interventions, and by providing a package of services to prevent concurrent infections.

 Private Health Sector Program: Increase access of at-risk populations to HIV counseling and testing by improving the quality of health services at private clinics.
 Consolidate the integration of HIV counseling and testing, antiretroviral therapy, tuberculosis, sexually transmitted infections, family planning and malaria services in the private sector.
 See also: Tuberculosis